GSA-TTS/datagov-brokerpak-solr/README.md

 The examples and values in the `examples.json` file will be used for end-to-end testing of the brokerpak:
-- Provision and bind a solr-operator instance
 - Provision and bind a solr-cloud instance
 - Unbind and deprovision the solr-cloud instance
-- Unbind and deprovision the solr-operator instance

 ### Testing manually